AlexLabram/Bonsai/BonsaiCheap.md

 ### Watering
 + Significance
 	- This _is_ what will kill your first few bonsai!
-	- Under-watering: root hairs die off
+	- Under-watering: root hairs (microscopic) die off
 	- Over-watering: root rot sets in (esp. when overcompensating)
-	- Trad. bonsai soil drains well, is esp. prone to drying out completely
+	- Trad. bonsai soil drains well but is esp. prone to drying out completely
 + When to water
 	- Back-of-hand test
 	- Varies based on: bonsai/pot size; season (and location); species
 + Approaches:
+	1. Dunking
+		- Fill a bowl or basin with water
-	1. Dunking (up to slightly below the soil surface; until dampness
+		- Place bonsai in water with water level slightly below the soil surface
+		- Wait until surface is visibly wet before removing (may take longer or shorter depending on soil type, dryness, how long bonsai has been in pot)
+		- Suitable for up to about 5 bonsai; any more and it starts to take forever
+		- Water impurities tend to be driven upwards over time; water from the top occasionally to rinse them away
+		- Solid fertiliser will just sit on the surface; use liquid feed instead
+	1. "Bottle feeding"
+		- Buy a small spray bottle and (empty) ketchup squeezy bottle and fill with water
+		- Use spray bottle to wet the surface of the soil (or dried sphagnum) to break the surface tension
+		- Gently squeeze water into the soil from close range; pause when the surface gets waterlogged; stop when water starts coming out the bottom
+		- Suitable for up to about 10 bonsai
+		- Appropriate for indoor bonsai where getting water everywhere is a bad thing
+	1. Watering can
+		- Buy a watering can with a slanted rose (e.g. Haws 700ml)
+		- Water _three_ times per pot: once to break the surface tension, once to wet the upper soil, once to go right through; leave a short pause in between
+		- Suitable for ~40-50 outdoor bonsai
+		- Less suitable for indoor due to mess, and gets more time-consuming in hot weather (up to 1/2 hour per day!)
+	1. Garden hose spray nozzle
+		- Easiest approach for large bonsai collections, but requires more up-front effort

 ### Pest control